soxoj/maigret/README.md

 maigret user1 user2 user3 -a
 ```

 Use `maigret --help` to get full options description.
-Also options are documented in [the Maigret Wiki](https://github.com/soxoj/maigret/wiki/Command-line-options).
+Also options [are documented](https://maigret.readthedocs.io/en/latest/command-line-options.html).

 ## Demo with page parsing and recursive username search